maxmelnick/maxmelnick.github.io/_posts/2016-04-14-ribbon-cutting.md

 I also enjoy sports / exercise, travel, cooking/eating, and most importantly, learning new things!

-[Check out my resume](http://maxmelnick.com/about){:target="_blank"} for more information about me.
+[Check out the about page](/about) for more information about me.

 **What is Data Science?**

 The simplest way I can explain Data Science is that it's the practice of extracting valuable insights from data using a combination of math, computer science, and business domain knowledge, as shown in the following venn diagram.

-<div class="center-img"><amp-img width="414" height="428" src="http://static1.squarespace.com/static/54022945e4b02005531a9c9e/t/54fc82ffe4b0c724169fe392/1425834751943/?format=1500w"></amp-img></div>
+<div class="center-img"><amp-img width="414" height="428" layout="responsive" src="http://static1.squarespace.com/static/54022945e4b02005531a9c9e/t/54fc82ffe4b0c724169fe392/1425834751943/?format=1500w"></amp-img></div>

-Data Science has been [around for a long time] (http://dataconomy.com/beginners-guide-history-data-science/), but with the [significant growth of data](http://www.forbes.com/sites/bernardmarr/2015/09/30/big-data-20-mind-boggling-facts-everyone-must-read/#6d978c9b6c1d), there's a big growth in demand for Data Scientists that can generate valuable insights from all the ["Big Data"](https://en.wikipedia.org/wiki/Big_data).
+Data Science has been [around for a long time](http://dataconomy.com/beginners-guide-history-data-science/), but with the [significant growth of data](http://www.forbes.com/sites/bernardmarr/2015/09/30/big-data-20-mind-boggling-facts-everyone-must-read/#6d978c9b6c1d), there's a big growth in demand for Data Scientists that can generate valuable insights from all the ["Big Data"](https://en.wikipedia.org/wiki/Big_data).

 Perhaps some real-world examples of what Data Scientists do can help you wrap your head around the subject: